BlakeFreer/LED-Communication/README.md

 # LED-Serial
-Sending data between Arduino's with an LED and photoresistor
+Sending data between Arduinos with an LED and photoresistor

 ## Introduction
 Arduinos and other microcontrollers often use Serial communication to transmit and receive data.
 Serial sends data in the form of individual bits, one after the other at a fixed rate.
 I wanted to replicate that system in a wireless way.
 This project uses an LED to transmit data and a photoresistor to receive it.